Biomass Fuel

 • Devices: pellet stoves, rocket stoves, biomass gasifier stoves, multi-fuel stoves

-• Requirements: For best results, use in stoves designed for agricultural pellet fuels.
-Always ensure proper ventilation.
+• Requirements: For best results, use in stoves specifically designed for agricultural pellet fuels; always follow manufacturer guidelines and ensure proper ventilation.

-• Storage: Keep in dry, moisture-proof packaging to retain integrity.
+• Storage: Keep in dry, airtight or moisture-proof packaging to maintain fuel integrity.

 Compressed Logs